wazo-platform/wazo-ansible/README.md

 ### mirror keys

-* `nestbox_mirror_user`: (no default value) the name of the certificate that will be created on the mirror to access the private Debian repo
+* `private_repo_user`: (no default value) the name of the certificate that will be created on the mirror to access the private Debian repo

 ### private mirror access